aws-samples/cfn101-workshop/content/advanced/hooks/guard-hooks/prepare-guard-hook/index.md

 ### **Step 1: Verify Guard Rules in S3**

+::alert[If you haven't uploaded your Guard rules to S3 yet, please complete the [Write Guard rules for Hook](../write-guard-rules/) section first, specifically Step 5: Upload Guard Rules to S3.]{type="warning"}

 Since the Guard rules **s3-security-rules.guard** should already be uploaded to S3, follow these steps to verify the **S3 URI**:

 1. **Go to the AWS S3 Console**: